nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Interview Date
 * Notes

-Applicants are unique by name and phone number and are Case Sensitive.
+Applicants are unique by name and phone number and are case sensitive.
 This means you cannot add two or more applicants of the same name and phone number.